-3. APPOINTMENT AND REMUNERATION OF AUDITORS
+2. APPOINTMENT AND REMUNERATION OF AUDITORS

-At the Meeting, the Board proposes to appoint PricewaterhouseCoopers LLP ("PwC"), Chartered Professional Accountants, of Suite 1400, 250 Howe St, Vancouver, BC, V6C 3S7, as auditor of the Corporation and to authorize remuneration to be fixed by the Board.
+The auditor of the Corporation is currently PricewaterhouseCoopers LLP ("PwC"), Chartered Professional Accountants, of Suite 1400, 250 Howe St, Vancouver, BC, V6C 3S7.
+PwC has been auditor of the Corporation since 2016.
+At the Meeting, the Board proposes to re-appoint PwC as auditor of the Corporation and to authorize remuneration to be fixed by the Board.
 PwC will hold office until the next annual general meeting of the Shareholders or until its successor is appointed.

-The Board recommends that Shareholders vote in favour of the appointment of PwC as auditor of the Corporation.
+The Board recommends that Shareholders vote in favour of the re-appointment of PwC as auditor of the Corporation.
 In the absence of contrary instructions, the persons named in the accompanying Proxy intend to vote any Shares represented by such Proxies FOR the re-appointment of PwC as auditor of the Corporation for the ensuing year.

-4. RE-APPROVAL OF STOCK OPTION PLAN
+3. RE-APPROVAL OF STOCK OPTION PLAN

-The Corporation's Stock Option Plan dated October 27, 2015 as amended and restated on February 21, 2018 and subsequently amended on June 11, 2018 and on February 25, 2022, is a "rolling" stock option plan.
+The Corporation's stock option plan dated October 27, 2015 as amended and restated on February 21, 2018 and subsequently amended on June 11, 2018, on February 25, 2022 and on February 29, 2024 (the "Stock Option Plan"), is a "rolling" stock option plan.
 Under the policies of the TSX Venture Exchange (the "TSXV"), a rolling stock option plan must be re-approved by Shareholders on a yearly basis.
 Accordingly, Shareholders will be asked to pass an ordinary resolution to re-approve the Stock Option Plan.
 Certain details of the Stock Option Plan are set forth below.

-The Stock Option Plan is presently administered by the Board of Directors.
-Options may be granted to purchase Shares on terms that the Board may determine, with recommendations from the Governance, Compensation and Nominating Committee and subject to limitations of the Stock Option Plan and the requirements of applicable regulatory authorities.
-The Governance, Compensation and Nominating Committee is mandated to review and make recommendations to the Board regarding the remuneration of executive officers, the granting of stock options to directors, executive officers, employees and consultants of the Corporation, as well as regarding remuneration and compensation policies, including the Stock Option Plan.
+The Stock Option Plan is presently administered by the Board.
+Stock options ("Stock Options") may be granted to purchase

+Shares on terms that the Board may determine, with recommendations from the GCN Committee and subject to limitations of the Stock Option Plan and the requirements of applicable regulatory authorities.
+The GCN Committee is mandated to review and make recommendations to the Board regarding the remuneration of executive officers, the granting of Stock Options to directors, executive officers, employees and consultants of the Corporation, as well as regarding remuneration and compensation policies, including the Stock Option Plan.

-Individual grants are determined by an assessment of the individual's current and expected future performance, level of responsibilities, the importance of his or her position and contribution to the Corporation.
-The Board of Directors may make amendments to the Stock Option Plan, subject to any necessary Shareholder and regulatory approvals.
+Individual Stock Option grants are determined by an assessment of the individual's current and expected future performance, level of responsibilities, the importance of his or her position and contribution to the Corporation.
+The Board may make amendments to the Stock Option Plan from time to time, subject to any necessary Shareholder and regulatory approvals.

-The purpose of the Stock Option Plan is to allow the Corporation to grant options to directors, officers, employees and consultants, as additional compensation and as an opportunity to participate in the success of the Corporation.
-The granting of such options is intended to align the interests of such persons with that of Shareholders.
+The purpose of the Stock Option Plan is to allow the Corporation to grant Stock Options to directors, officers, employees and consultants, as additional compensation and as an opportunity to participate in the success of the Corporation.
+The granting of such Stock Options is intended to align the interests of such persons with that of Shareholders.